Article · May 15, 2026

 auth: {

-storage: chromeStorageAdapter, // see step 4
+storage: chromeStorageAdapter, // defined in step 4

 persistSession: true,